GrowtopiaTools/GrowtopiaPacketReader/README.md

 # GrowtopiaPacketReader
 A simple script that will print all sent and received packets in Growtopia.
 This script can be run using [Frida](https://frida.re/).
 Packets are displayed both in hexadecimal and ASCII.
 Green text represents incoming packets, cyan text represents outgoing packets.
 The script will only work on Windows.

+### Warning
+This might actually be bannable on the newest version of Growtopia.
+Use it at your own risk!

 ![Preview image](preview.png)

 # How to install